-The working day starts at 6:30 at the volunteer house.
-The volunteer house is where all organisation and orientation of volunteers is based.
-Volunteers will normally finish work around 17:00, with several breaks throughout the day for breakfast, lunch and water and toilet breaks.
+The working day starts at 6:30, volunteers will normally finish work around 17:00, with several breaks throughout the day for breakfast, lunch and water and toilet breaks.
 Volunteers are expected to work 6 days a week with one day off.
 The work can be quite physically demanding but the end result is always well worth it.

-Volunteers will be assigned to work groups each day by the volunteer co-coordinators, and work with team leaders who are longer-term experienced volunteers who assist and guide their teams throughout daily tasks.
+Volunteers will be assigned to work groups each day by the volunteer coordinators, and work with team leaders who are longer-term experienced volunteers who assist and guide their teams throughout daily tasks.
 Each person has their own pace, their own strengths and weaknesses.
 You are kindly asked to respect that not everyone has the same abilities and may work at a different pace to yourself.

-Everyone is here to help the animals and makes their intribution in their own way.
-Please speak to the volunteer ordinators if you feel you have been given too much or too tle work for your personal abilities, as there are plenty of tasks to it all.
+Everyone is here to help the animals and makes their contribution in their own way.
+Please speak to the volunteer coordinators if you feel you have been given too much or too little work for your personal abilities, as there are plenty of tasks to suit all.

-volunteers during their time will be asked to assist in additional tasks to elp us run the volunteer house such as House Duty and Doggie Duty.
-Volume people per day are chosen to help with each.
-House Duty volves ensuring all volunteer areas are kept tidy each day and some mmon housework is completed.
-Doggie Duty involves caring for some of e dogs that live at the volunteer house.
-This involves washings, feeding and liking the dogs.
+All volunteers during their time will be asked to assist in additional tasks to help us run the volunteer house such as Doggie Duty.
+Typically, two people per day are chosen to help with each.
+Doggie Duty involves caring for some of the dogs that live at the volunteer house.
+This involves washings, feeding and alking the dogs.